ATXtoday City Guide Play Banner

 Considered one of Austin’s most iconic venues, this neon-lit South Congress spot has periodically offered burlesque shows, supper club service, drinks, and live music since 1955.

-This downtown theater has been an Austin icon since 1915, and has hosted celebrities including Harry Houdini, Miles Davis, and Katharine Hepburn.
-The theater often hosts musical acts, live talks, comedy stand-up sets, and also serves as a primary screening location for SXSW.
+An Austin icon since 1915, this Downtown theater has been visited by celebrities like Harry Houdini, Miles Davis, and Katharine Hepburn.
+Today, the venue hosts musical acts, live talks, stand-up comedy sets, and SXSW screenings.

-This site on the National Register of Historic Places — which opened in 1945 — has hosted B.B.
+This site — which opened in 1945 — on the National Register of Historic Places has hosted B.B.
 King, W.C.
-Clark, and Bobby Bland, in addition to countless other musical artists.
+Clark, and Bobby Bland, among countless other musical artists.

 Founded in 1871, the Historic Scoot Inn is considered one of the oldest bars in Central Texas.
-Now, catch well-known names on its packed concert lineup.
+Now, you can catch well-known names on its packed concert calendar.

 The front of the Broken Spoke